 Cooper, Mick (2003).
 Existential Therapies.
 London: Sage.
-The Table of Contents of this book can be found below in Appendix One below.
+(The Table of Contents of Cooper's book is listed below in an Appendix.
+Summaries of chapters in Cooper will be available on CANVAS.)

 (15 CLASS MEETINGS, WITH READINGS ETC.)

 PART ONE: INTRODUCTORY (1 session)